Nearest Neighbor Projection Removal Adversarial Training: Conclusion

 \section{Conclusion}

-Projection removal widens the decision boundary only where it overlaps with the nearest inter-class features.
-It reduces the intra-class variance.
-This adjustment yields consistent gains against strong white-box attacks while preserving benign accuracy.
-The gains are even larger on CIFAR-100, which has a wider label space; here, \model\ achieves the highest accuracy across all attacks.
-These improvements arise despite using identical optimizer schedules and attack hyper-parameters.
-We also theoretically show that our method reduces the model complexity which helps in generalization.
+Our projection removal method widens the decision boundary only along locally vulnerable directions where a sample aligns with its nearest inter-class features.
+Unlike prior feature-space regularization methods that impose global geometric constraints or modify the inner maximization, \model\ applies a sample-conditioned correction by subtracting the feature component aligned with the nearest impostor direction.
+This targeted operation reduces inter-class entanglement while preserving intra-class structure, leading to consistent gains against strong white-box attacks without sacrificing benign accuracy.
+The improvements are most pronounced on CIFAR-100, where \model\ achieves the strongest robustness across evaluated attacks.
+These gains are obtained with identical optimizer schedules and attack hyper-parameters, and are supported by our theoretical analysis showing reduced model complexity and improved generalization.